VBA Cos Function

 Microsoft Office VBA:

-Welcome to our Visual Basic Functions for Microsoft Access home page.
+Welcome to our VBA Functions for Microsoft Access home page.
 This section of our website contains all of the predefined functions available to you in a Microsoft Access database.

 The Visual Basic Abs function simply removes the sign from a number returning a positive value.
 This is useful for calculating the absolute difference between values and adding them differences up.
 You would first use the Abs function before adding the values.

-The VB Array function establishes an array (list) of values.
+The Microsoft Access Array function establishes an array (list) of values.
 To create a constant array you define the array name as a variant.
 See below;

 Dim myArray as Variant